-The Emerging Nutrition Leaders in MCH Training Institute (ENL) is a year-long program designed to train future nutrition leaders in the area of MCH Nutrition.
-It is made possible by a joint collaborative effort of MCH Nutrition Training Programs at the University of Alabama, Birmingham, Baylor College of Medicine, University of Minnesota, Tulane University and the University of Tennessee, Knoxville, with funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau.
+The Emerging Nutrition Leaders in MCH Training Institute (ENL) is a year-long program designed to train future nutrition leaders in the area of MCH public health nutrition.
+There is no cost to participate in the Institute which is made possible by a joint collaborative effort of MCH Nutrition Training Programs at the Arizona State University, University of Alabama, Birmingham, Baylor College of Medicine, University of Minnesota, Tulane University and the University of Tennessee, Knoxville, with funding from the Health Resources and Services Administration’s Maternal and Child Health Bureau.

 The Institute is a 12 month program, with the option to extend for 6 months to serve in a mentoring capacity for new participants.
 The 2020-2021 cohort will kick-off with a virtual meeting in June (date pending participant availability).
-Participants will be encouraged to attend the Association of State Public Health Nutritionists (ASPHN) Annual Meeting (June 14 to 16, currently planned for virtual platform).
+Participants will be encouraged to attend the Association of State Public Health Nutritionists (ASPHN) Annual Meeting (June 14 to 18, 2021 via virtual platform).
 There is no registration fee for the Emerging Nutrition Leaders in MCH Training Institute.
 Upon completion, participants will be awarded a certificate and 70 continuing professional education units approved by the Commission on Dietetic Registration.
-Activities to prepare for the meeting may occur in May 2020.
+Activities to prepare for the meeting may occur in May 2021.

 The first phase of the Institute will consist of a leadership assessment, readings and participation in monthly conference calls which will focus on leadership skill development, centered on the MCH Leadership Competencies.
 In the second phase of the Institute, participants will reflect on what they have learned and apply skills, including the writing of a public policy brief.
 Individualized coaching will also be provided to participants.
 Faculty will be available throughout the Institute to continue building the nutritionist’s leadership skills, provide guidance and mentoring.